amazuerar/python-syntax/README.md

 # Most common syntax elements in Python code:

-This is a Python project aimed at understading and identifying the most used syntax elements that occur in nowadays Python code (e.g. assignments, binary operation, if statements, function calls, lambdas, variables, etc.)
+This is a Python project aimed at understanding and identifying the most used syntax elements that occur in nowadays Python code (e.g. assignments, binary operation, if statements, function calls, lambdas, variables, etc.)

 ## 1. Data retrieval